 Many millions of animals are transported every day around the world.
 Most animals farmed for human consumption are transported at least once, if not many more times, during their lifetime.
 It is important that these journeys are kept as stress- and injury-free as possible.

-Historically, the HSA’s activities included pressing for a ban on live transport of animals destined for consumption.
+Historically, the HSA’s activities included pressing for a ban on live export of animals destined for consumption.
 A temporary ban was achieved although trade was resumed in 1975.
 The HSA also worked for many years to have cattle arriving in Glasgow by ship from Ireland transported to the abattoir by rail rather than walked through the city, and in 1941 this resulted in the necessary rail lines being laid.

 The HSA released its first transport training video in 1989.
 ‘The Road Ahead’, was updated in 2000 and translated into ten languages.
 The award-winning video has become an industry standard in the UK for training drivers in the welfare of animals during transport.
 In 2012, the HSA supported the production of a new training video specifically for fire and rescue services dealing with livestock transport emergencies.